 Style-1: Thai Foot Massage (With no Oil)

-A traditional Thai massage is initiated through a foot massage, and then the therapist will work their way up the entire body.
-These sessions are often performed on a floor mat, with the client fully clothed and without the use of oil.
+A traditional Thai massage is initiated through a foot massage, and the therapist will work their way up the entire body.
+These sessions are often performed on a floor mat, with the client fully clothed and without oil.

 Working without oil includes sliding or stroking movements.
 These approaches generally encompass pressure sites and additional foot manipulation and stretching.